medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-#### ehmiSbdhfor a MedCom Messaging Message and a MedCom Acknowledgement
+#### ehmiSbdhfor a MedcomMessagingMessage and a MedCom Acknowledgement

 In an ehmiSbdhfor a MedCom Message and a MedCom Acknowledgement, the following metadata can be included: